 Please note that your company can reclaim the S455 tax it pays on a loan to a participator that’s been paid back to the company, written off or released.
-You can use the form CT600A with your Company Tax Return to reclaim S455 tax paid on a loan, if you’re reclaiming withintwo years of the end of the accounting period when the loan was taken out.
-If you’re reclaiming two years or more after the end of the accounting period when the loan was taken out, you can use the form L2P.
+You can use the form CT600A part 3 with your original Company Tax Return to submit an amendment and reclaim S455 tax paid on a loan, if you’re reclaiming within two years of the end of the accounting period when the loan was taken out.
+Alternatively, you can use form L2P.
+If you’re reclaiming two years or more after the end of the accounting period when the loan was taken out, you should use the form L2P.
 For more information, please see HMRC’s guidance.

 Navigating to the CT600A

 Navigate to the Corporation Tax area of your FreeAgent account by selecting ‘Corporation Tax’ from the ‘Taxes’ drop-down menu.